jizhang/jizhang.github.com/source/_posts/2018-09-13-is-it-necessary-to-apply-eslint-jsx-no-bind-rule.md

 ## Virtual DOM and Reconciliation

 Arrow function will cause pure components unnecessary re-rendering, actually this statement is partly true.
 React rendering process has several steps.
-First, call `render` function that returns a tree of React elements; compare them with the virtual DOM, which is also called [reconciliation][4]; and then, apply the difference to the real DOM.
+First, call `render` function that returns a tree of React elements; compare them with the virtual DOM; and then, apply the difference to the real DOM.
+The latter process is also called [reconciliation][4].
 So even if the `render` function is called multiple times, the resulting tree of elements may not change at all, so there is no DOM manipulation, and that usually costs more time than pure JavaScript code.
-Again, you need to take measures before optimization.
+For components that constantly change, making them pure just adds one more time of unnecessary comparison.

 ![shouldComponentUpdate](/images/jsx-no-bind/should-component-update.png)